benvonh/Nexus/README.md

 5. Install OpenUSD from **Developer Command Prompt for VS 2022 Preview**

     - For a less cluttered namespace, edit `pxr/pxr.h.in` and set `PXR_INTERNAL_NS` the same as `PXR_NS`.
-    - Due to GREAT difficulty configuring OpenUSD from CMake, you must choose either release or debug and stick to it.

 ```ps
 cd C:\pixi_ws